 completely of sandstone.

-years, and were successively violently replaced by their successors until eventually Suryavarman I (reigned 1010 – 1050 AD) gained the throne.
-His rule was marked by repeated
+and were replaced violently by their successors until Suryavarman I (reigned 1010 – 1050) gained the throne.

 reservoir after the Eastern Baray.
-No one knows if he had children or wives
+No one knows if he had children or wives.

 Suryavarman II — Angkor Wat

 The 11th century was a time of conflict and brutal power struggles.
-Only with Suryavarman II (reigned 1113–1150) was the kingdom united internally and extended
+Under Suryavarman II

-built in a period of 37 years: Angkor Wat, dedicated to the god Vishnu.
+built in a period of 37 years: Angkor Wat, dedicated to God Vishnu.
 Suryavarman II

-conquered the Mon kingdom of Haripunjaya to the west (in today's central Thailand), and the area further west to the
+conquered the Mon kingdom of Haripunjaya to the west (in today's central Thailand) and the area farther west to the

-border with the kingdom of Bagan (modern Burma), in the south further parts of the Malay peninsula down to the
+border with the kingdom of Bagan (modern Burma).
+In the south he conquered parts of the Malay peninsula down to the

-provinces of Champa and the countries in the north as far as the southern border of modern Laos.
+provinces of Champa were added, as well as lands to the north as far as the southern border of modern Laos.

+Emperor Kulothunga Chola I in 1114.
 Suryavarman II's end is unclear.
-The last inscription, which mentions his name in
+The last inscription mentioning his name, in

 connection with a planned invasion of Vietnam, is from the year 1145.
 He died during a failed military expedition

-Chams, and was incorporated as a province of Champa.
+and was incorporated as a province of Champa.

 Jayavarman VII — Angkor Thom